What's Included in the Price

 - Public liability insurance

-- That the tiler confirms waterproofing must be completed first (if they offer to skip it, walk away)
+- That the tiler confirms waterproofing must be completed first and has been inspected at the hold point

-- References or photos of recent bathroom tiling work
+- References or photos of recent bathroom tiling work, particularly for your chosen tile type

 How We Calculate